Learn the math first. Win the spots later.

 - Avoid bleed-money pay-offs against polarised ranges

-ICM & bubble play
+ICM & chip-vs-dollar EV

 Chips don't equal dollars near the money.
 Learn the pressure points that turn marginal spots into max-fold or max-fold-the-table.